lit/lit.dev/packages/lit-dev-content/site/blog/2022-07-19-lit-for-polymer-users.md

 Like Polymer, Lit does dirty checking when properties change to avoid performing unnecessary work.
 This can lead to issues if you have a property that holds an object or array.
 If you mutate the object or array, Lit won't detect a change.

 In most cases, the best way to avoid these issues is to use immutable data patterns, so that you always assign a new object or array value instead of mutating an existing object or array.
+The same is generally true for Polymer.

+Polymer includes APIs for observably [setting subproperties](https://polymer-library.polymer-project.org/3.0/docs/devguide/model-data#set-path) and [mutating arrays](https://polymer-library.polymer-project.org/3.0/docs/devguide/model-data#array-mutation), but they are somewhat challenging to use properly.
+If you're using these APIs, you may need to migrate to an immutable data pattern.

 For more information, see [Mutating object and array properties](https://lit.dev/docs/components/properties/#mutating-properties).